brighamlee1/Twitter-Clone/README.md

 3. Users can scroll down and explore what people are saying

 4. Users can also post tweets to the feed by typing into the main text box at the top of the page and clicking the blue 'tweet' button

-   -Users can also add images to their tweets below the text box
+   - Users can also add images to their tweets below the text box

-5. From the home page, Users can click directly on a tweet to display it and comment on it anonymously
+5. From the home page, Users can click directly on a tweet to display it and comment on it

-6. To return to the home page, click the home button on the side-bar
+6. To return to the home page, click the home or twitter button on the side-bar

-7. From the home page, Users can click on the profile button to display their own profile and edit the username and/or profile picture.
+7. From the home page, Users can click on the profile button to display their own profile and edit their username and/or profile picture.

-8. Once you are done using Twitter-Clone, click logout in the upper right corner and your session will end
+8. Once you are done using Twitter-Mock, click the logout icon and your session will end

 Next Steps / IceBox Items: